pkmn/engine/src/lib/gen1/README.md

   even if they miss (most sources erroneously claim a move needs to hit to cause Rage to build but the `EXPLODE_EFFECT` is special-cased in the original game code).
 Furthermore, these moves should not execute the self-KO effect if their target is invulnerable due to Fly / Dig.
-- **Disable**: Disable should cause its target to continue building Rage even if it misses.
 - **Freeze** / **Sleep**: Pokémon Showdown requires a move to be selected when a Pokémon is frozen or sleeping and uses that in the event that the status is removed while on the cartridge no selection is possible and no turn exists for the thawed/woken Pokémon to act except in the case of